Upload your files on App Automate

 $capabilities->setCapability("browserstack.uploadMedia", ["media://90c7a8h8dc82308108734e9a46c24d8f01de12881"]);

-You can also upload files using Appium’s push and pull file command, which doesn’t use any BrowserStack capability or API to upload your files to BrowserStack remote devices during testing.
+You can upload files using Appium’s push and pull file commands, which don’t use any BrowserStack capability or API to upload your files to BrowserStack remote devices during testing.

-During testing, use Appium’s push file command to copy your files (media, data, text, etc.) to the device and the pull file command to retrieve the files from the device.
+During testing, use Appium’s push file command to copy your files, such as media, data, and text files, to the device.
+Use the pull file command to retrieve the files from the device.

 In your test script, write commands to copy files to and retrieve files from /sdcard/Download/, /sdcard/Pictures, and /sdcard/Android/data/<your_app_package> folders on the Android device.